calogica/calogica.com/_posts/2020-08-18-r-bigquery.md

 ## Fourth Downs

-Let’s look at a few more ways to visualize this data, inspired by our look at **Fourth Downs** a couple of months ago, to get an idea of how `dplyr` and `dbplyr` can fit into our statistical workflow.
+Let’s look at a few more ways to visualize this data, inspired by our look at [Modeling of NFL Football Fourth Down Attempts](https://calogica.com/pymc3/python/2019/12/08/nfl-4thdown-attempts.html) a couple of months ago, to get an idea of how `dplyr` and `dbplyr` can fit into our statistical workflow.

 First, we’ll take our `plays` data in BigQuery and filter to fourth down plays only, while also creating a few columns we’ll use in visualizations later.
 Note again that `fourth_downs` here does not yet hold any data locally, but is a collection of query instructions, yet to be executed.